degdigital/skeletor/README.md

 ```
 The `bundles` object also can contain a `defaultExclude` property, which is a bundle name or an array of bundle names to exclude from each bundle configuration.

-### Deploying
+### Exporting
-When you're ready to bundle and deploy your code for production, type `grunt deploy`, which creates your minified JS bundles and copies them to the Export directory.
+When you're ready to bundle and export your code for production, type `grunt export`, which creates your minified JS bundles and copies them to the Export directory.